Marijuana is the most popular illegal recreational drug in America. Learn how to help someone with marijuana dependency, even if it's yourself.

 Detox and Marijuana Dependency

 Detox is not usually required for marijuana dependency, however, many people that are dependent on marijuana may be dependent on alcohol or other drugs.
-Your Admissions Advisor will perform an intake assessment to determine if you need detox.
+Your treatment center will perform an intake assessment to determine if you need detox.
 In most cases, if your only drug of abuse is marijuana, you most likely will not need medically supervised detox.

 22.2 million Americans used marijuana in the last month, according to a 2015 survey.